Raspberry Muffins

 - Arrange the oven rack to the center of the oven and preheat to 375° F. Place paper liners in the muffin tin and lightly spray with vegetable spray.
 Set aside.

-- In a medium bowl, combine the flour, sugar, baking powder, baking soda and kosher salt.
+- In a medium bowl, combine 1¼ cups all purpose flour, ⅓ cup sugar, ¾ teaspoon baking powder, ¼ teaspoon baking soda and ¼ teaspoon iodized salt.
 Whisk to combine.
 Set aside.

-- Add the egg to a small bowl and whisk briskly.
-Add the buttermilk, vegetable oil and almond (or vanilla) extract.
+- Add 1 large egg to a small bowl and whisk briskly.
+Add ½ cup buttermilk, ¼ cup vegetable oil and 1 teaspoon almond extract.
 Whisk to blend.

-- Pour the wet ingredients into the dry ingredients and stir to combine, but don’t over mix.
-When there are no dry bits of flour left, fold in the raspberries.
+- Pour the wet ingredients into the dry ingredients and stir to combine, but don't over mix.
+When there are no dry bits of flour left, fold in 6 ounces raspberries.

-- Divide the muffin batter evenly between the prepared muffin cups and bake for 18-22 minutes or until a cake tester comes out clean.
+- Divide the muffin batter evenly between the prepared muffin cups and sprinkle with 2 tablespoons sparkling sugar, divided evenly between them.
+Bake for 18-22 minutes or until a cake tester comes out clean.

 RECIPE VIDEO: